apache/ignite/modules/storm/README.txt

 2. Create an Ignite configuration file (see example-ignite.xml) and make sure it is accessible from the streamer.

-3. Make sure data input to the streamer is specified with the field named "ignite."
-See TestStormSpout's declareOutputFields(...) for an example.
+3. Make sure your key-value data input to the streamer is specified with the field named "ignite" (or a different one you configure with StormStreamer.setIgniteTupleField(...)).
+See TestStormSpout.declareOutputFields(...) for an example.

 4. Create a topology with the streamer and start.